AllanJeremy/rain/to do list.md

 **Any assignment is a link that opens a modal that contains:**
 - Students who have not submitted assignments
 - Students who have submitted assignments

+#Convert all sections to be get requests
+- domain/?p=pageName (For only nav tabs)
+- domain/?p=pageName&tab=tabName (For nav tabs and tabs)

+#Add htaccess to filter get requests
+- domain/pageName (For only nav tabs)
+- domain/pageName/tabName (For nav tabs and tabs)